 I quote one of the group who had travelled from Australia to join this Hebridean Trail Cycle trip.

 “I didn’t realise beaches like that actually existed”.

 Shetland won’t be on many people’s beach radar but St Ninian’s is one of the finest sand tombolos in Europe.
 (A tombolo is a narrow spit of land attaching an island to the mainland).

-St Ninian’s is the largest active tombolo in the UK!
 This Scottish beach is on the west coast of the Mainland obscured from view until you re almost upon it.
 It’s a beautiful stretch of sand.
 So no surprise it was recently featured in the TV detective crime series Shetland.
 The bay is often visited by a variety of local seabirds, including puffins.
 See it for yourself on our wildlife adventure to the Shetland Isles.

-Getting to Cape Wrath in the top NW corner of Scotland’s mainland is a true undertaking in itself.
-Couple this with an airy coastal walk leading to remote Kearvaig Bay then this is one for the memory.
+Getting to Cape Wrath in the top North West corner of Scotland’s mainland is a true undertaking in itself.
+Couple this with an airy coastal walk leading to remote Kearvaig Bay, making this one for the memory.

 Maybe this is why it is seldom visited and in an untouched state!
 But the rewards for those who do more than makeup for it.
 Visit with us on our North Highland Coast luxury walking tour.